Florida man, 18, allegedly drugged, sexually assaulted girl, 15, posted naked video of her online: police

 In the video, Martinez allegedly said he had sex with the girl, "but the Perc got her knocked out, bro."

-The friends went to the home where Martinez was in search of their friend, and found the 15-year-old unconscious, police said.
-As of Thursday, the girl was hospitalized in critical condition.
+The friends went to the home where Martinez was in search of their friend, and found the 15-year-old unconscious and was initially in critical condition, police said.
+As of Monday, the girl was in stable condition and improving, the Miramar Police Department confirmed to Fox News.

 CLICK HERE TO GET THE FOX NEWS APP

-Martinez allegedly admitted to police he was with the girl and posted the video of her online, reports said.
+Martinez allegedly admitted to police he was with the girl and posted the video of her online, the news station reported.

 He was charged with sexual assault, delivery of a controlled substance to a person under 18 and obscene communication.
 As of Monday morning was being held on a $550,000 bond.
 Police said additional charges are pending.